OREBA: A Dataset for Objectively Recognizing Eating Behaviour and Associated Intake: Baseline for intake gesture detection

-Heydarian et al. \cite{heydarian2020deep} applied the two-stage approach proposed by Kyritsis et al. \cite{kyritsis2019modeling} to the inertial data in OREBA-DIS for detection of intake gestures.
-They ran multiple experiments benchmarking different deep learning models and pre-processing pipelines.
+Heydarian et al. \cite{heydarian2020deep} ran multiple experiments benchmarking different deep learning models and pre-processing pipelines.
 The top model performance was achieved by a CNN-LSTM with earliest fusion through a dedicated CNN layer and target matching.
-Concerning preprocessing, their results show that applying a consecutive combination of mirroring, removing the gravity effect, and standardization was beneficial for model performance, while smoothing and downsampling had adverse effects.
+Concerning preprocessing, their results show that applying a consecutive combination of mirroring, removing the gravity effect, and standardization was beneficial for model performance, while smoothing had adverse effects.

-From the results in Table \ref{tab:baseline}, it appears that the test set for OREBA-DIS ($F_1=\fInertDis$) is more challenging for inertial data than the test set for OREBA-SHA ($F_1=\fInertSha$).
+From the results in Table \ref{tab:baseline}, it appears that the test set for OREBA-DIS ($F_1=\fInertSOTADis$) is more challenging for inertial data than the test set for OREBA-SHA ($F_1=\fInertSOTASha$).
+Comparing the simple CNN with the more advanced CNN-LSTM approach, we find that the more advanced CNN-LSTM add relative improvements of \relImpInertDis\% (OREBA-DIS) and \relImpInertSha\% (OREBA-SHA) over the simple CNN.

-\subsection{Video}
+\subsubsection{Video}

 Rouast and Adam \cite{rouast2019learning} applied several deep learning architectures established in the literature on video action recognition on the task of detecting intake gestures directly from the video data in OREBA-DIS.
 The best test set result was achieved using a SlowFast \cite{feichtenhofer2018slowfast} network with ResNet-50 \cite{he2016deep} as backbone.
 Further conclusions from the experiments are that appearance features are more useful than motion features, and that temporal context in form of multiple video frames is essential for top model performance.